Birth of Canada Road Trip (May 2026)

 RMC & Martello Forts

 8 May (Friday): Spending the morning at CAaSM before driving to Kingston worked out well – since every museum in that city was closed until 16 May!
-So, our mid-afternoon arrival gave us plenty of time to look at the outside of a few history sites.
-We began with the Martello fort and defensive guns on the grounds of the Royal Military College (Canada’s equivalent of Sandhurst).
+So, our mid-afternoon arrival gave us plenty of time to walk around the outside of a few attractions.
+We began with the Martello fort and defensive guns on the grounds of the Royal Military College (Canada’s equivalent to Sandhurst).

 Fort Henry

 From there it was a short drive to Fort Henry, at the mouth of the Cataraqui River.
-Like Quebec's Cap Diamant, this naturally strong position has been the site of fortifications since the time of New France.
-And, like Quebec's Citadelle, Fort Henry is a star fort, for which the required resources were only found after the War of 1812.
-Despite the war being over, the ongoing threat of American invasion justified the huge costs of these massive fortifications.
-Since we couldn't get inside, we contented ourselves with walking around the ramparts and taking in the magnificent views of Lake Ontario.
+Like Quebec's Cap Diamant, this naturally strong position has been home to fortifications since the time of New France.
+And, like Quebec's Citadelle, Fort Henry is a star fort, for which the required funding was only found after the War of 1812.
+Despite the war being over, the ongoing threat of American invasion justified the huge costs of its massive ramparts.
+Since we couldn't get inside, we contented ourselves with walking the grounds and taking in the magnificent views of Lake Ontario and its strategically placed Martello forts.

 Click an image to enlarge.
 From left: guarding Kingston harbour, gun and Martello Tower on the RMC grounds; Lake Ontario and Martello Towers, from Fort Henry.

-In the evening we walked around Kingston’s downtown and visited one of its magnificent but overpriced bookstores before finding a restaurant for supper.
+In the evening we toured Kingston’s downtown, visiting one of its magnificent but overpriced bookstores before finding a place for supper.

 9–10 May 2026: Trenton & Oshawa